sintiasnn/bangkit-mentees-submission/README.md

 ## Notes

 - Make sure to check the course title on the `final evaluation` tab is same with the variable `Course List` on the `comments.json` file.
 These may cause the comments are not submitted on specific course list.
+- This repo is modified from original repo [here](https://github.com/Aldiwildan77/bangkit-mentees-submission.git)